thundermiracle/gatsby-simple-blog/README.md

 ## Description

-A gatsbyjs starter forked from gatsby-starter-blog and applied overreacted lookings, with tags and breadcrumbs, eslint, relative posts, disqus supported.
+A gatsbyjs starter forked from gatsby-starter-blog and applied overreacted lookings, with tags and breadcrumbs, eslint, relative posts, disqus, i18n, eslint supported.

 ## Sample pages